One Day in Yangon

 Backpacker Bed & Breakfast

 We stayed at the Backpacker Bed & Breakfast in the downtown core.
-The cost was $26.00 for one night for a superior double, with a private bath.
-The room included free toiletries, a shower, air conditioning, toilet, toilet paper, towels, linens, slippers, and wake-up service.
+A superior double with a private bath costs $26.00 for one night.
+The room included free toiletries, a shower, air conditioning, toilet paper, towels, linens, slippers, and wake-up service.

-There was just enough room around the bed in our room to put down our bags.
-Back on the elevator, you go to the small rooftop restaurant which was fine and quite cozy.
+There was just enough room around the bed to put our bags.
+Back on the elevator, we went to the small rooftop restaurant, which was fine and quite cozy.

-The room was not available till 1 pm but they let us have the included breakfast on arrival as we would be leaving early the following morning before the restaurant would open.
+The room was not available until 1 p.m., but they let us have the included breakfast on arrival as we would be leaving early the following morning before the restaurant opened.
 Good service.

 We had eggs, toast, coffee, and tea, then reshuffled our luggage and left four bags at the front desk.
 It was time to head out and explore.